jon-heard/obsidian-inline-scripts/README.md

 - fd{max} - Same as d{max}, but with fancier formatting.
 - {count}d{max}{add} - Same as d{max}, but with optional {count} and {add}.
     - Examples - d100, 3d20, d10+5, 3d6+6

+### Help shortcuts
+__Text Expander JS__ has a collection of shortcuts that describe all of the shortcuts that are currently loaded.
+The `help` shortcut shows a summary of this collection.

 ***
 ***